4 Ways to Support Women Going Through The Menopause in the Workplace

 - Offering regular rest breaks

-- Allowing adaptions to uniform to improve comfort
+- Allowing adaptions to uniforms to improve comfort

 - Suggesting a later start time if sleep is disturbed